 Find out more about why property is a long-term investment.

-If you own an investment property, you might also need to consider things like property management fees, vacancy periods and tax implications.
+As a property investor, you might also need to consider things like property management fees, vacancy periods and tax implications.

 The type of investment property you choose to buy might be smaller than the house you intend to live in one day.
 The benefit – your deposit might also be smaller, making it quicker and easier to save up.